 - Language: the language your bot will be displayed in.

 - Date and number format: the date and time styling used in your bot.

-- Once you have customized your bot to fit your needs, you can connect it to one of your messages by clicking to toggle the switch on success in the upper-right.
+- Once you have customized your bot to fit your needs, you can connect it to one of your messages.
+In the upper right, click to toggle the switch on success.

-- Click the radio button next to the message you want to connect this bot to, then click Connect.
+- Select the message you want to connect this bot to, then click Connect.

 The following languages are supported by the bots tool: